ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ~~~
 {: .source }

-The loop variable (such as `i` in the case above) must be a consecutive range of integers.
-You may convert a loop with a different sequence of loop values by performing a calculation in the loop, or looking up the required values in a precomputed vector.

-In this case, it is easy.
+In this case, the conversion to parfor was easy.
 However, there are more details to look at to be able to successfully use parallel loops.

 ## Loop Independence